 This keeps you organized both physically and mentally.
 You'll have an easier time transitioning into "work mode" and establishing a routine.
 This designated location might also help you set boundaries with your family or roommates.
 If you find it difficult to sit at a desk all day, a standing desk is an excellent solution.

-2. Maintain a Consistent Routine: Working from home can be a different experience for you, but you can keep almost everything else the same.
+2. Maintain a Consistent Routine: Working from home in bed can be a different experience for you, but you can keep almost everything else the same.
 Get up at your usual hour, change out of your pajamas, eat a healthy meal, and tackle the day.
 Given that you are not commuting, it may be easier to work more hours.

 Instead, consider using your newfound free time to read, go for a stroll, or listen to a podcast or music.
 Remember that the balance between work and home is only that: balance.
 Just because you don't have to commute doesn't mean you should put in an extra hour or two of work each day.